Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

 5. Click **Next** at the bottom-right corner, and follow the onscreen instructions to complete the onboarding journey.

-6. At the end of the journey, your Virtual Assistant will be ready.
-Finish and jump into XO.
+6. At the end of the journey, your Virtual Assistant will be ready. **Finish and jump into XO**.
  <img src="../images/accplatform(21).png" alt="image_tooltip" title="image_tooltip" style="border: 1px solid gray; zoom:70%;">

 ## Sign in to the Platform